basilthembi-pixel/Oathentify-z/README.md

     This will start the Next.js development server, typically on `http://localhost:9002`.

 3.  **Run the Genkit Development Server**:
-    For the AI features to work, you also need to run the Genkit server.
+    For the AI features to work, you also need to run the Genkit server in a separate terminal.
     ```bash
     npm run genkit:dev
     ```